audeha/wikipedia-scraper/README.md

 This programs calls an API that gives a list of countries and a list of leaders for each country. </p>
 Each leader is represented by an ID linked to a Wikipedia url.</p>
 The programs reads the first paragraph of each leader and writes the output in a json file.

+This version differs from the normal because it use a requests session to manage the cookie, instead or using functions to call and refresh the cookie.

 ## Installation
 `git clone git@github.com:audeha/wikipedia-scraper.git`  </p>